gt-ospo/ospo-ai-agent/TUTORIAL.md

 This tutorial will walk you through making a simple RAG-based chatbot/agent using PACE ICE's compute resources.

+Although this tutorial is applicable to many types of source datasets (i.e. data used as ground truths by the AI agent), we will follow along with an example that makes a chatbot/agent for public SEC filings.

 ## Prerequisites

 - Python: basic knowledge (for loops, method calls, generators, etc)